 Once contact has been made, it’s up to the sales team to qualify each lead.
 As we mentioned, not every potential customer you have will end up being a qualified lead.
 A lead is typically qualified by fully understanding their needs and how your product or service can fulfill that needs.
 The process also involves analyzing their general engagement and readiness to purchase.

 Your leads must be the right fit for your product.
 Too often, companies rush through the lead process to make a sale, leading to higher customer turnover and potentially bad word-of-mouth marketing.
-Taking the time to qualify the lead by not only asking the right questions but fully demonstrating your product or service is key to successful lead conversion.
+Taking the time to qualify the lead by asking the right questions and fully demonstrating your product or service is key to successful lead conversion.

-For example, once Slack captures lead information from links in their social media content, their sales team assesses the information for initial qualifying.
+For example, their sales team assesses the information for initial qualifying once Slack captures lead information from links in their social media content.
 This may lead to additional conversations for further qualifying, or they may have enough information to qualify the lead and move on to the next step: attempting to convert them into customers.

 - Turn Leads into Customers

 Once a lead is qualified, it’s time to make the sale.
 This is where your sales team truly shines.
-Contacting potential customers and qualifying them is one thing; closing the sale is another.
+Contacting and qualifying potential customers is one thing; closing the sale is another.
 B2B sales work differently than B2C sales.
 Instead of having a brick-and-mortar location for your products or services, B2B sales typically involve a more formal contact method, such as a sales meeting.
 This can be a great opportunity to personalize your sales pitch.

-Your sales team should be prepared to answer any questions your customer may have and bring the proper sales documentation and any applicable contracts the customer needs to sign.
+Your sales team should be prepared to answer any customer’s questions and bring the proper sales documentation and any applicable contracts the customer needs to sign.
 Expect some resistance in the steps leading up to this point; it’s normal for your qualified leads to have objections at each step until the sales contract is signed.